Aloha,

 Hana is about 50 miles from the airport in Kahului.
 The impossibly scenic road twists and turns through coastal rainforest, and contains 59 one lane bridges.
 Take your time and investigate the sights!

 Drive with aloha - if a local gets right behind you, pull over at a turnout and let them pass.
+They will thank you!

 Restaurants, Farm Stands and Food Trucks

-There are two restaurants in Hana.
 The Hana Ranch Restaurant is in Hana town, on the mauka side of the highway.
 It has a nice patio and a decent menu.
 Try the "catch of the day" or the burger.
-The Travaasa Hotel is on the makai side of the highway.
-It has a somewhat pricy dining room with a good menu and nice ambiance.
+It is open daily from 11am until 9pm.
+On occasion they will have live Hawaiian music.

 Hana also has a handful of food trucks, some of which are very good.
 They all close when they run out of food (usually around 3pm), so plan accordingly.
 Our favorite is Huli Huli Chicken, which is on Haneo'o Road between Koki Beach and Hamoa Village (about a mile from the Guest Houses).
 It's a co-op, with different families manning the cash register on different days.
 Chicken and ribs are prepared over a large wood fire perched on a spectacular shore.
+There are funky picnic tables scattered across the shoreline, which have Alau Island and the Hana coast as a backdrop.

-There are funky tables scattered across the shoreline, which have Alau Island and the Hana coast as a backdrop.
-Equally good is Thai Food By Pranee, which is behind the baseball park (close to Hana Bay).
 On the way south out of Hana there are a few trucks gathered in small lots on both sides of the road serving a variety of food.
-We like Da Fish Shack and Brudda Hutts (Hawaiian style BBQ).
+We like Da Fish Shack, Troy’s, and Brudda Hutts (Hawaiian style BBQ).

 Beaches, Hiking and Other Fun Stuff